-I play all kinds of games including pen and paper RPG’s, board games, TCG’s, LARPS, and video games… There isn’t much I wont try.
+Games are not only fun but help us to develop good life skills and relationships.
+I encourage my kids to play a variety of games.
+I personally play all kinds of games including pen and paper RPG’s, board games, TCG’s, and video games… There isn’t much I won’t try.
 This is where you can see what I’m playing right now and what I think of it.
+I also talk about games in education and as a learning tool.
+I think games are important to child development and encourage them in my family.

-Anyways, I am currently enrolled in the Webmaking 101 Challenge at P2PU.
-Part of this challenge will have me writing posts over here about things related to webcraft, coding, and other stuff showing off what I need for peer review and the eventual rewarding of my cool badges to show off my newly acquired skills.
-As I progress I’ll also share some of my thoughts about the program and it’s strengths and weaknesses and how I feel it is preparing me to eventually create some of my own apps, games, and other interactive media.
+Anyways, I am now enrolled in the Webmaking 101 Challenge at P2PU.
+Part of this challenge will have me writing posts over here about things related to webcraft, coding, etc. This work will then be peer review and eventually, I’ll be rewarded with some cool badges to show off my newly acquired skills.
+As I progress I’ll also share some of my thoughts about the program, its strengths and weaknesses, and how I feel it is preparing me to eventually create some of my own interactive media.

 Earlier this week I talked about Why Gamification fails.
 Today I’d like to talk about what makes a game.
 On the surface I think we all THINK we know what makes a game but many of the things we think of as core features are simply not required to have a game.
 Games to not have to have scores, points or clear winners.
 Wow!
 Who would have thought?
 A lot of games DO have some or all of those things, but they are not required.
 So what IS required?
 Jane McGonigal give us a great list of things to think about in her book Reality is Broken: Why Games make us better and how they can change the world.
 She says a game needs only 4 things to be complete